Live Streaming vs. Podcasting: What Broadcasters Need to Know

 4. Edit and Upload

 Once you’ve recorded your episode, it is time to edit and upload it.
-Some podcasters like to filter and refine their content before they post it and others prefer to publish raw materials.
+Some professional podcasters like to filter and refine their content before they post it and others prefer to publish raw materials.
 This is totally up to you based on your unique preferences.

 From there, you’ll upload the video to your podcast streaming service or your video hosting platform.